 FROM SARLAT LA CANEDA, DOMME LOOP 40km 1030m

 A loop to discover the Monfort cingle (meander) and its castle, and the fortified town of Domme, medieval town perched at 300 m altitude above the river.
 Make some time to stroll through Sarlat and lose yourself in its charming streets and squares.

 This is the day of the castles.
-Leave early because you are put through the wringer!
-After leaving Sarlat, you find the Dordogne valley in La Roque-Gageac, one of the most beautiful villages in France.
-Once explored, you enter the valley of the castles, Beynac, Castelnau, Marqueyssac, Fayrac, Milandes … the choice is yours!
-You end your day in a hilltop town, Belvès, another of the most beautiful villages in France.
+Leave early because you will be put through the wringer!
+After leaving Sarlat, you will find the Dordogne valley in La Roque-Gageac, one of the most beautiful villages in France.
+Once explored, you will enter the valley of the castles, Beynac, Castelnau, Marqueyssac, Fayrac, Milandes … the choice is yours!
+You will end your day in a hilltop town, Belvès, another of the most beautiful villages of France.

 You cross large wild expanses punctuated by pretty little villages with a church here, a covered market there, further down a beautiful home to arrive at Beaumontois en Périgord, an English fortified town of the 13th century, dominated by its immense fortified church.
 You resume your journey by the beautiful valley of Couze, a river with many mills and pure water.
 You cannot return to Bergerac without before having admired the castle of Bannes, marvel of medieval architecture, perched on its rocky outcrop and the castle of Lanquais, the unfinished Louvre of Périgord.
 On your arrival, find the life of the streets of the beautiful city of Bergerac.

 It’s the end of your stay after breakfast.
 Have a good journey home!

 You want to enjoy your itinerary without anything fancy.
 Our ”essential” range offers a simple accommodation for a good night’s rest in a simple hotel, guesthouse, rest house or hostel.

 Starting from 740€/participant in Self Guided option | See detailed prices